timescale/docs/promscale/about-promscale.md

 If you have any questions, join the `#promscale` channel on the [TimescaleDB Community Slack][slack].

-## How it works
-Promscale automatically generates an optimized schema which allows you to efficiently store and query your metrics using SQL.
-Prometheus writes data to the Promscale Connector using the Prometheus `remote_write` interface, and the Connector writes data to TimescaleDB.

-SQL queries are handled directly by TimescaleDB.
-PromQL queries can be directed to the Promscale Connector.
-Alternatively, you can direct PromQL queries to the Prometheus instance, which reads data from the Connector using the `remote_read` interface.
-The Connector, in turn, fetches data from TimescaleDB.

 ## Architecture
 Promscale includes two components: